RetirementApril 1, 2026· 15 min read· By Salman Ahmed

 The 2026 401(k) limit is $23,500 ($31,000 if you're 50+, $34,750 if you're 60-63).
 That's your ceiling, not your requirement.

 Focus on getting your employer match first.
 Then work toward 15% of your income.
 If you can max out after that, great.
 If not, you're still building real wealth.
+For the bigger picture across all your accounts, our Retirement Calculator shows whether you're on track to hit your goals.

 The best contribution rate is one you'll actually stick with.
 Start where you are, increase over time, and let compound interest do the heavy lifting.